BarkleyREI/create-phar/readme.md

 ## Project Initialization

-To initialize a new project, create an empty directory for it, and within it run the command _create-phar init_.
+To initialize a new project, create an empty directory for it, and within it run the command `create-phar init`.

 The project will be named and namespaced based on the current directory.
-For example, if you run _create-phar init_ in the directory _c:\\TestProject\\_, your project will have the name _estproject_ and be in the namespace _rei\TestProject_.
+For example, if you run `create-phar init` in the directory _c:\\TestProject\\_, your project will have the name _Testproject_ and be in the namespace _rei\TestProject_.

 ## Project Build

-To build projects after initialization, simply run the command _create-phar_.
+To build projects after initialization, simply run the command `create-phar` within the project directory.

 If you want to change the version number for the project, run the command followed by the new version number.
-For example _create-phar 1.2.4_
+For example `create-phar 1.2.4`.

+## Run Flags

+- `-v` - Runs in verbose mode, providing more output during the build process.
+- `-u` - Updates Composer and dependencies.
+By default, running a build does not update these items.